-The Camp Butner FUDS is located 15 miles north of Durham, North Carolina, and encompasses approximately 40,384 acres in Granville, Person, and Durham Counties.
-The majority of MRS-04 lies within the former Range Complex 2 (RC2) and is now privately owned and is used for residential, training and recreational purposes.
-Most parcels are less than 10 acres in size with about 134 parcels larger than 50 acres.
+The Camp Butner FUDS is located 15 miles north of Durham, North Carolina, and encompasses approximately 40,384 acres in Granville, Person, and Durham counties.
+MRS-08 is mostly within the former Range Complex 1 (RC1), privately owned, and used for residential, commercial/industrial, agricultural, and recreational purposes.
+Most parcels of land are less than 10 acres in size with about 10 parcels larger than 50 acres.
 A large portion of the land is undeveloped and forested, with private residences located throughout the area.
 Timber harvesting is a common practice across this portion of the Butner area.
-Most of the area is in Granville County; the remaining portion is located within Durham and Person counties (HGL, 2016).
+Most of the area is located in Granville County; the remaining portion is located within Durham and Person counties (HGL, 2016).

-Access to MRS-04 is unrestricted.
-Current land use is residential, commercial/industrial, agriculture, and recreation.
-Future land use, accessibility, and receptors associated with MRS-04 are not expected to change.
-Receptors would primarily be those associated with surface activities; however, some intrusive activities are anticipated (i.e., farming, residential activities, utility construction, commercial construction).
+Access to MRS-08 is unrestricted.
+Current land use is residential, commercial/industrial, agriculture, and recreational.
+Future land use, accessibility, and receptors associated with MRS-08 are not expected to change.
+Current and future receptors at the MRS include residents, occupational workers, recreational users, and visitors.
+Receptors would primarily be those associated with surface activities; however, some intrusive activities are anticipated (i.e., farming, residential activities, utility construction, and commercial construction).
 Intrusive actions are anticipated at the MRS to a maximum depth of 15 ft bgs.
-The RI concluded that MEC found in or around MRS-04 and the presence of MD in surface and subsurface soils confirm the potential for MEC presence to a depth of 40 inches bgs.
-Therefore, some level of remedial action is necessary to minimize the risk associated with exposure to MEC potentially present at MRS-04 (HGL, 2016).
+The RI concluded that MEC found in or around MRS-08 and the presence of MD in surface and subsurface soils confirm the potential for MEC presence to a depth of 40 inches bgs.
+Therefore, some level of remedial action is necessary to minimize the risk associated with exposure to MEC potentially present at MRS-08 (HGL, 2016).

-2.2 PROJECT HISTORY AND ENFORCEMENT ACTIVITIES
+2.2 PROJECT HISTORY

 Camp Butner was primarily established to train infantry, artillery, and engineering combat troops for deployment and redeployment overseas during World War II.
 The installation was active from 1942 until 1946; however, training was only conducted through 1943.
 Construction of Camp Butner was authorized by the War Department on February 12, 1942.
-The camp was officially active on August 4, 1942, and occupied approximately 40,384 acres.
+The camp was officially active on August 4, 1942, and it occupied approximately 40,384 acres.
 The various acres compiling the Camp Butner FUDS were acquired by the War Department by: